Xunius/Menotexport/README.md

 ## Usage

-**NOTE: If you obtained this tools before 2016-04-15, I've made some changes that make it behave differently.**
+**NOTE: If you obtained this tool before 2016-04-15, I've made some changes that make it behave differently.**

 ### Command line